datahub-project/datahub/metadata-ingestion/docs/sources/powerbi/powerbi_pre.md

 The profiling implementation is done through querying [DAX query endpoint](https://learn.microsoft.com/en-us/rest/api/power-bi/datasets/execute-queries).
 Therefore the principal needs to have permission to query the datasets to be profiled.
 Usually this means that the service principal should have `Contributor` role for the workspace to be ingested.
 Profiling is done with column based queries to be able to handle wide datasets without timeouts.

+Take into account that the profiling implementation exeutes fairly big amount of DAX queries and for big datasets this is substantial load to the PowerBI system.

+The `profiling_pattern` setting may be used to limit profiling actions to only a certain set of resources in PowerBI.
+Both allow and deny rules are matched against following pattern for every table in a PowerBI Dataset: `workspace_name.dataset_name.table_name`.
+User may limit profiling with these settings at table level, dataset level or workspace level.

 ## Admin Ingestion vs. Basic Ingestion
 PowerBI provides two sets of API i.e. [Basic API and Admin API](https://learn.microsoft.com/en-us/rest/api/power-bi/).